samoylenkodmitry/rust-slint/ROADMAP.md

 - Offer extension hooks (command palette, plugin interface) so advanced users can script custom workflows.

 ## Technical Improvement Backlog
-- **Refactor UI bindings:** Replace manual property synchronization with view-model structs to reduce boilerplate and keep logic testable.
+- **Refactor UI bindings:** Replace manual property synchronisation with view-model structs to reduce boilerplate and keep logic testable.
 - **Performance profiling:** Benchmark load times for large task lists and add pagination or incremental loading if required.
 - **Accessibility:** Audit contrast ratios, provide larger text presets, and add keyboard focus indicators to meet accessibility guidelines.
 - **Localization:** Externalise user-facing strings and add language selection support.
-- **Documentation:** Expand README with architecture diagrams and contribute setup instructions for contributors on each platform.
+- **Documentation:** Expand README with architecture diagrams and contributor setup instructions for each platform.

 ## Measuring Success
 - Track adoption metrics such as the number of tasks created, retention of the `current` marker, and the frequency of work-log usage (via opt-in telemetry or manual reporting).